kanchanchy/kanchanchy.github.io/_pages/projects.md

 GagaGugu Android Application
 ======
 GagaGugu is an Android platform based mobile application which supports social networking and communications.
 Supported functionalities include but are not limited to messaging, free audio and video calls, updating posts, sharing videos, news, and other posts.
+This application was developed during my work at BTech.
+Solutions Pvt Ltd.

 Project Link: [Playstore](https://play.google.com/store/apps/details?id=com.gagagugu.connect)